cubee-cb/ncr-pakify/wiki/Setup.md

 - Windows: `C:\Users\<user>\AppData\Roaming\cubee\ninjacat\customPacks`
 - Linux: `/home/<user>/.config/cubee/ninjacat/customPacks`

-Packs are formatted like so:
+Packs are formatted in a heirarchy like so:
-- `customPacks/`
+- `customPacks/` < Custom Levels Folder
-  - `set_a/`
+  - `setA/` < Level Set
     - `packOrder.json`
-    - `level.ncl`
-  - `set_B/`
+    - `levelA.ncl` < Region Pack
+    - `levelB.ncl` < Region Pack
+    - `levelC.ncl` < Region Pack
+  - `setB/` < Level Set
     - `packOrder.json`
-    - `level.ncl`
+    - `levels.ncl` < Region Pack

-That is, each "Set" of Packs is stored in its own folder.
-This is for organisational purposes, and so that it is possible to upload Sets of Level Packs to the Steam Workshop.
+That is, each "Set" of Region Packs is stored in its own folder.
+This is for organisational purposes, and so that it is possible to upload sequential Region Packs to the Steam Workshop.
-- For example, a Set might contain a sequence of Packs that unlock one after the other.
+- For example, a Level Set might contain a sequence of Region Packs that unlock one after the other.

-In fact, the folder name of the Set is irrelevent.
-Sets from the Workshop are named using their Workshop ID.
+In fact, the folder name of the Level Set is more or less irrelevent; Workshop Sets are downloaded to Steam's `workshop` folder and named with their Workshop ID.
-- Workshop Sets are downloaded to Steam's `workshop` folder; the `customPacks` folder is for creating Packs and using Packs obtained outside the Steam Workshop.
+- The `customPacks` folder is intended primarily for developing Packs and otherwise using Packs obtained outside the Steam Workshop.

 ## Command Usage
 * `pakify.py /path/to/ninjacat/customPacks` - build all default packs.
 * `pakify.py /path/to/ninjacat/customPacks office prismHighway` - build packs `office` and `prismHighway`.

-The default packs are `basepak`, `outset`, `sequel`, `finale` and `bouldo`.
+The default packs are `basepak`, `outset`, `sequel`, `finale`, and `bouldo`.

 ### Linux Users:
-The Ogmo project is pre-configured to run a bash script that builds the default packs when pressing the Star button down in the bottom-left.
+The Ogmo project is pre-configured to run a Bash script that builds the default Region Packs to Level Set Folders named `vanillaDevel` and `vanillaFuture` when pressing the Star button down in the bottom-left.
-It will build by default directly to the Custom Levels folder.
+You can edit this to build other Region Packs if you like.

 ## Basic Workflow
 You should Clone or Download this repository to begin with.
 Usage of Ogmo Editor itself will not be covered here.